FauthD/IRMP_STM32/README.md

 ﻿# This is a Fork of Jörgs repo to add status leds.
 Hopefully he will accept my PR later on.
 I do not want a real fork on the long run.
-Current development is for Rapsberry PI Pico.
+Current development is for Rapsberry PI Pico RP2040.

 A mockup of the idea can be viewed in this short movie:
 <video src="assets/mockup.mp4" controls title="Mockup"></video>